 The policy adopted by the District is cautious by design, and will provide ample opportunity for ad justment as experience is gained.
-Future direction may also be changed significantly by national health care policies and programs.
+Future

 Pension and OPEB Reporting Changes.
 The District implemented GASB 68, Accounting and Financial Reporting for Pensions, beginning with the year ended December 3 I, 2015.
 The implementation of this standard resulted in a net pension liability recognized by the District of S947,300,000; however, net position remained positive.
 The OPEB Trust Fund implemented GASB 74 (for post-retirement plan) in 201 7 and the District will be implementing GASB 75 (for employer) in 2018.